 Hi there!
 We are Evelien and Sanne, two young Dutch women eagerly exploring the most special places and activities our beautiful planet has on offer.
-We both have a track record of staying abroad for a couple of months, off to a new adventure, and we are blessed (or cursed?) with travel hunger that’s never sedated.
+We both have a track record of staying abroad for a couple of months, off to a new adventure, and we are blessed (or cursed?) with travel hunger that’s never satisfied.

 Inspired by each other’s travel stories and photographs, our own travel wish list continues to grow.

-So here’s our blog – sharing our personal travel stories with you.
+So here’s our online travel magazine – sharing our personal travel stories with you.
 Be inspired & go!

 * This blog expresses our personal experiences and opinions, and any endorsements or recommendations mentioned in our blog posts are wholly our own and not sponsored unless an affiliation or sponsorship is clearly mentioned in the blog post.

 “You may say that I’m a dreamer, but I’m not the only one.”
 Although I’m well aware that John Lennon’s famous song text is not at all referring to travelling, the quote resonates with my travel addiction and eagerness to share my travel experiences with you to inspire you to make that dream trip of yours become a reality.

 For me, travelling is the most amazing thing to do in the world.
 I love the excitement I feel in my body when the plane takes off to explore a completely new environment.
 The sense of freedom once you have arrived – waking up in the morning thinking ‘what are we going to do today?’ and the answer being ‘something new, something amazing’.

 Although I dream big, it’s also those small moments of travel happiness that I cherish and make my heart jump.
 It is unzipping my tent or opening the window of a camper van and finding myself in the middle of spectacular nature.
 The first streak of sunlight on my face after a rainy prelude.
 The first glimpse of a stretched landscape after a steep climb or being caught by surprise by a field of wild flowers.

 Talking about the bigger, mind-blowing stuff, the first memories that come to my mind are: